 Starts at $0 + state fees and only takes 5-10 minutes

-The definition of equity financing is the process where investors purchase shares in a business to provide capital to the company.
+Equity financing refers to the process by which investors purchase shares in a business to provide capital to the company.
 Essentially, equity financing’s business definition means a company sells an ownership interest to raise cash.
+It’s a popular type of business funding.

 Both private and public companies can take advantage of equity financing, meaning both types of entities can sell ownership interests.
 Private placements of stock may go to friends, family, angel investors, crowdfunding platforms, venture capital firms, private equity firms, or corporate investors.
 If a company is ready to go public, it may make an initial public offering (IPO) of stock.